H. Rider Haggard: In England, 1882–1925

 Moving back to England in 1882, the couple settled in Ditchingham, Norfolk, Louisa Margitson's ancestral home.
 Later they lived in Kessingland and had connections with the church in Bungay, Suffolk.
 Haggard turned to the study of law and was called to the bar in 1884.
 His practice of law was desultory and much of his time was taken up by the writing of novels, which he saw as being more profitable.
 Haggard lived at 69 Gunterstone Road in Hammersmith, London, from mid-1885 to circa April 1888.
-It was at this Hammersmith address that he completed King Solomon's Mines (published September 1885).
+It was at this Hammersmith address that he completed King Solomon's Mines, published that September.

 Haggard was heavily influenced by the larger-than-life adventurers whom he met in colonial Africa, most notably Frederick Selous and Frederick Russell Burnham.
 He created his Allan Quatermain adventures under their influence, during a time when great mineral wealth was being discovered in Africa, as well as the ruins of ancient lost civilisations of the continent such as Great Zimbabwe.

 Three of his books, The Wizard (1896), Black Heart and White Heart; a Zulu Idyll (1896), and Elissa; the Doom of Zimbabwe (1898), are dedicated to Burnham's daughter Nada, the first white child born in Bulawayo; she had been named after Haggard's 1892 book Nada the Lily.
 Haggard belonged to the Athenaeum, Savile, and Authors' clubs.